Thingo2906/capstone2/README.md

 React and Node for this project, however if you are extremely interested in becoming a Python developer you are welcome to use Python/Flask for this project.*
-- React for frontend.
+- React for the front end.
-- Express for backend.
+- Express for the backend.
 - PostgreSQL to store user database

 *2. Is the front-end UI or the back-end going to be the focus of your project?
 Or are